0xdefaceme/whitepaper/README.md

 Lastly, users' funds are secured through the 0xdeface protocol.
 As an attacker will be more inclined to scavenge the bounty than draining the contract, user funds will not be affected by the disclosures of vulnerabilities.
-Additionally, the Exploitable EIP standard is generic enough to even allow users to vote on what to do in case of a vulnerability.
+In addition, the exploitable EIP standard is generic enough to allow users to vote on how to handle a vulnerability, e.g. via Aragon Agent [11].
 This gives the option to make users part of the governance process in case of a imminent settlement.

-As users, attackers and contract owners all gain by implementing the 0xdeface protocol, we believe this will transform the landscape of contract attacking into a positive sum game.
+We lined out several arguments how 0xdeface protocol can provide utility to users, attackers and contract owners.
+As we believe the gained utility to be of higher value than the cost of paying bounties to attackers, we argue that 0deface protocol will transform contract attacking to a positive-sum game.
 In the next section, we'll elaborate on the potential attack vectors of the protocol and how we plan to mitigate them.

 ### Attack Vectors